SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > Later in the course we'll cover proper software testing, so we can automate these checks, but for now we'll have to check manually.
 > Though this code relies on random numbers, we've set a fixed random seed so that the behaviour is predictable to make testing easier.
 >
-> Once you've fixed all of the style issues, try using some of the techniques we've discussed in this session (modules and type annotations) to make further improvements to the code.
+> Once you've fixed all of the style issues, try using some of the techniques we've discussed over the last few days to make further improvements to the code.
 > The focus here is on improving reusability and reliability.
 >
 {: .challenge}

-> ## Fixing More Bad Code
+> ## Fixing More Code
 >
 > Pick some previous code we have produced or use the [rf4](https://github.com/softwaresaved/rf4) example.
 >